 - Whenever they click on a specific page or product

 - After spending a certain amount of time on your site, etc.

-Display ads are shown on third party websites that belong to the partner network (Google Display Network or Facebook Audience Network) of your retargeting ad provider.
+Display ads are shown on third party websites that belong to the partner network (Google Display Network or Facebook News Feed and Audience Network) of your retargeting ad provider.
 When a user visits one of these sites, they’ll see your retargeting ad engaging them to return to your site and complete a purchase.